EzryStIago/training/docs/workshops/genomics_1.md

 ```
 tophat2_node_request.sh
 ```
-Notice that the prompt changed to a compute node, e.g. `netid@hal0011`
+Notice that the prompt changed again to a compute node, e.g. `netid@hal0011`

- Go to your folder with data.
+ Go to your folder with data.<br>
- You should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested, thus we use tophat 2 -p 7, because we requested srun -c 7.
+ Remember that you should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested, thus we use `tophat2 -p 7`, because we requested `srun -c 7`.
+**NOTE:**  tophat2 command starting with `tophat2 -p 7` is a one line command, move the slider to the right to see the whole line.
 ```
         cd  /scratch/$USER/Genomics_Workshop/untreated
         module load mvapich2/2.1  boost/1.59.0  tophat2/2.1.0